Frankishtien/Challenges-writeups-CTFS/THM/Padelify/README.md

 http://10.130.129.203/live.php?page=match.php
 ```

-> ## i try alot of lfi payloads but all faild but when i try this that we found in logs
+> ## i try alot of lfi payloads and waf bypasses but all faild but when i try this that we found in logs

 ```
 http://10.130.129.203/live.php?page=%2Fconfig%2Fapp%2Econf